Skip to navigation Skip to content

 We aim to make our costs as transparent as possible, but it’s important to talk everything through in detail with your consultant at the time of your appointment.
 Some costs may be paid directly to the hospital, while others, such as your consultant fees, may be paid directly to the consultant.

-Why choose Sulis Hospital Hip Unit?
+Why choose Sulis Hospital Hip Unit for your hip surgery?

-A specialist unit with internationally recognised surgeons.
+Sulis Hospital Hip Unit is a specialist unit with internationally recognised surgeons.

 Hip pain can be distressing and reduce your mobility, confidence and quality of life.
 Lengthy waits for surgery can affect your fitness, health and wellbeing.
 We offer investigation, diagnosis and surgery for hip problems with short waiting times so that you can get back on your feet as quickly as possible.